 The Centre also has a County Standard Bowls Green located within the Centre grounds.
-To the rear of the Centre, there is a full size football pitch, which is available together with changing rooms.
+To the rear of the Centre, there is a multi use games area (MUGA) and a full size football pitch with changing rooms.

 The Leisure Centre provides a wide range of community and sporting activities.
 For further information please contact Bookings (bookings@southwater.-pc.gov.uk).

 A Parish Council is empowered to incur expenditure in the execution of any works in order to exercise its statutory powers.
 There is also a power to incur expenditure for the "benefit of all or some of its inhabitants" (Local Government Act 1972 s.137).